Follow the step by step process or choose what situation that best describes you:

 The MPT is allotted one and a half hours per question.
 It consists of performing a lawyer’s task and involves skills such as problem solving, analyzing facts, legal analysis, reasoning, written communication, organizing and managing a legal task, and recognizing and resolving ethical dilemmas.

-Day Two, consisting of the MBE, asks 200 multiple-choice questions on the following legal areas:
+The MBE asks 200 multiple-choice questions on the following legal areas:

 Pass Rates for Utah Bar

 It generally takes about eight weeks to receive your Utah bar exam scores by mail after you take the exam.
 According to AmeriBar, the following are results of previous Utah bar exams:

 Multistate Professional Responsibility Exam (MPRE)